Isogeny-based Group Signatures and Accountable Ring Signatures in QROM: Constructing accountable ring signatures

 \subsection{Acknowledgments}

-Mi-Ying Huang would like to thank her current advisor Jiapeng Zhang.
-Authors were supported by Taiwan Ministry of Science and Technology Grant 109-2221-E-001-009-MY3, Sinica Investigator Award (AS-IA-109-M01), Executive Yuan Data Safety and Talent Cultivation Project (AS-KPQ-109-DSTCP), and Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology (MOST) in Taiwan, under grant number MOST 110-2636-E-002-012, and by the Netherlands Organisation for Scientific Research (NWO) under grants 628.001.028 (FASOR) and 613.009.144 (Quantum Cryptanalysis of Post-Quantum Cryptography).
+Authors were supported by Taiwan Ministry of Science and Technology Grant 109-2221-E-001-009-MY3, Sinica Investigator Award (AS-IA-109-M01), Executive Yuan Data Safety and Talent Cultivation Project (AS-KPQ-109-DSTCP), and Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology (MOST) in Taiwan, under grant number MOST 110-2636-E-002-012, and by the Netherlands Organisation for Scientific Research (NWO) under grants 628.001.028 (FASOR) and 613.009.144 (Quantum Cryptanalysis of Post-Quantum Cryptography), and by the NWO funded project HAPKIDO (Hybrid Approach for quantum-safe Public Key Infrastructure Development for Organisations).
+Mi-Ying (Miryam) Huang is additionally supported by the NSF CAREER award 2141536, the United State.
 This work was carried out while the fifth author was visiting Academia Sinica, she is grateful for the hospitality. \fi

 \if\submission=0 \else \fi